michalderda01-code/n8n-ai-run-diet-coach/README.md

 ---

 # 🏃‍♂️ AI Run & Diet Coach (n8n Automation)

-An automated system for generating personalized, long-term training and diet plans for runners, based on RAG (Retrieval-Augmented Generation) architecture within the n8n environment.
+An automated tool **for running coaches**, designed to instantly generate personalized, long-term training and diet plans for their athletes.
+The system is based on RAG (Retrieval-Augmented Generation) architecture within the n8n environment.

+Thanks to this solution, coaches no longer have to spend hours on tedious calculations of training volume and caloric requirements in spreadsheets.
+Generating a complete, safe plan for one athlete now takes **about 5 minutes**, working automatically in the background.

+---

 ## ⚙️ How it Works (Architecture)

-This project eliminates the need for manual calculations of training volume and caloric requirements.
-The entire workflow is fully automated:
+The entire workflow is fully automated and integrated with Google Workspace:

-1. **Trigger:** A runner fills out a Google Form (weight, age, experience, availability, goal).
-New data enters Google Sheets.
+1. **Trigger:** The athlete fills out a Google Form (weight, age, experience, availability, goal, injuries).
+A new row enters Google Sheets.
-2. **Knowledge Base Retrieval:** The n8n node immediately connects to Google Drive and retrieves a PDF manual (training methodology + dietary foundations).
+2. **Knowledge Base Retrieval:** The n8n node immediately connects to Google Drive and retrieves a PDF manual (coach's knowledge: training methodology + dietary foundations).
 3. **AI Analysis (RAG):** The Google Gemini 2.5 Flash model analyzes the survey and the PDF.
-It calculates BMR, macronutrient distribution, programs weekly mileage with safe progression (max 10% per week), and accounts for tapering phases.
+It calculates BMR, macronutrient distribution, programs weekly mileage with safe progression (max 10% per week), and structures the macrocycle.
 4. **Data Sanitization (JS):** A JavaScript snippet catches and cleans the raw AI response into a clean JSON format (Array of Objects).
-5. **Sheet Update:** n8n automatically creates a new tab in the target Google Sheet and pastes the complete, e.g., 98-day plan, day by day.
+5. **Sheet Update:** n8n automatically creates a new tab in the target Google Sheet and pastes the ready plan, day by day.

+---

+## 🛠️ Maintenance Documentation

+In accordance with best practices for maintaining automation systems, below are the instructions for managing the project:

+### 1. How to add a new document / data to the system
+To update the knowledge base (e.g., new training methodology, updated dietary guidelines):
+* **Option A (Recommended):** Overwrite the existing PDF file on your Google Drive (use the "Manage versions" option and upload the new file).
+This keeps the File ID unchanged, ensuring the system runs smoothly without further edits.
+* **Option B:** Upload a new file to Google Drive, copy its new "File ID" from the sharing link, and paste it into the `Google Drive (Download file)` node in the n8n panel.

+### 2. How to change the configuration (prompt, model, sources)
+All logic modifications take place directly within the n8n environment:
+* **Changing the Prompt (AI Instructions):** Open the `Google Gemini Chat Model` node.
+Go to the `System Message` or `Message` field to modify plan calculation rules, mileage limits, or response language.
+* **Changing the Model:** In the same `Google Gemini` node, under the "Model" section, you can select a different version from the dropdown (currently optimized for `gemini-2.5-flash`, which guarantees the best speed-to-quality ratio; if deeper analysis is needed, higher-tier Gemini models can be tested).
+* **Changing Sources:** To change the input/output sheets, go into the respective `Google Sheets` nodes and select the new files from your connected Google Drive.

+### 3. Troubleshooting (What to do when something breaks)
+* **Problem: New surveys do not trigger the automation.**
+  * *Solution:* Check the `Google Sheets Trigger` node.
+Ensure your Google Credential hasn't expired.
+Re-authenticate if necessary.
+* **Problem: Parsing error in the JavaScript node (JSON error).**
+  * *Solution:* The AI model generated a response in the wrong format (formatting hallucination).
+Ensure the "Retry On Fail" option is enabled in the Gemini node settings.
+Check the execution logs to see if the prompt is too restrictive.
+* **Problem: API 503 Error (Overload / Rate Limit).**
+  * *Solution:* Google Gemini servers rejected the request due to high load on a free API key.
+The system should automatically retry if the Retry mechanism is enabled.
+If scaling up, consider switching to a Pay-as-you-go plan.

+### 4. System Owner & Contact
+* **System Owner / Main Architect:** Michał Derda
+* **Support Contact:** michal.derda11@interia.pl
+* In the event of critical failures or a desire to implement new features (e.g., external system integrations), please contact me directly via the channels above.

+### 5. Limitations and Known Issues
+* **LLM Math Hallucinations:** Language models are not calculators.
+Despite rigorous prompts and the efficiency of the Gemini 2.5 Flash model, for very long plans, the AI might occasionally make a mistake when summing up weekly mileage.
+This requires periodic, quick verification of the generated spreadsheet by the coach.
+* **Lack of Advanced Pace Calculations:** The current version operates mainly on volume (mileage and time).
+Precise target-pace workouts (e.g., calculating threshold paces or intervals based on personal bests) are planned for future updates.

+---

 ## 🚀 Setup Guide (Step-by-Step)
 ## Option 1: I want a training plan (For runners)